Quozul/epic-bot/readme.md

 ## To do
 * Automatically attribute active role(s)
-* Config in database
-* Translate command desciprion and usage
 * Add command aliases
+* Config in database per servers
+    * Toggle features and commands
+    * Change language for the server
+    * Configure aliases (ex.: the alias `?hello` executes the command `?say Hello!`)
+    * Change command prefix
+* Translate command desciption and usage
 * Website to configure the bot
+* Display the reason for a member's departure
+* Music playlist
+* Controls music using reactions on message
+    *  Next, previous, pause, play and stop
+* More websites for musics
+* Self-roles assignation
+* Special perks for active servers
+    * Changing the bot's activity
+* Images in polls and announcements

 ## Features
 * Welcome and quit message